robang74/isar-cip-core/doc/README.secureboot.md

 cp -r keys secureboot-tools
 cp /lib/efitools/x86_64-linux-gnu/KeyTool.efi secureboot-tools
 ```
-2. Copy the file OVMF_VARS.fd (in Debian the file can be found at /usr/share/OVMF/OVMF_VARS.fd)
+2. Copy the file OVMF_VARS_4M.fd (in Debian the file can be found at /usr/share/OVMF/OVMF_VARS_4M.fd)
 to the current directory.
-OVMF_VARS.fd contains no keys can be instrumented for secureboot.
+OVMF_VARS_4M.fd contains no keys can be instrumented for secureboot.
 3. Start QEMU with the script scripts/start-efishell.sh
 ```
 scripts/start-efishell.sh secureboot-tools